FoundatioFx/Foundatio.Redis/README.md

 - [File Storage](#file-storage)
 - [Metrics](#metrics)

-Includes implementations in Redis, Azure, AWS and in memory (for development).
+Includes implementations in Redis, Azure, AWS, RabbitMQ and in memory (for development).

 ## Why Foundatio?
 When building several big cloud applications we found a lack of great solutions (that's not to say there isn't solutions out there) for many key pieces to building scalable distributed applications while keeping the development experience simple.
 Here are a few examples of why we built and use Foundatio: